 We will examine a wide range of chemical exposures, including pesticides, in the terrestrial and freshwater environments, the de facto chemical mixture in wastewater effluent, rodenticides on land and persistent organic pollutants in the marine environment.

-- Macroinvertebrates and predicted wastewater or agricultural exposure - Francois Edwards (CEH)
+- Macroinvertebrates and predicted wastewater or agricultural exposure - Francois Edwards (formerly UKCEH)

 - Fisheries and predicted wastewater or agricultural exposure - Ian Cowx and Andy Nunn (University of Hull)

-- Wastewater and agricultural pesticide exposure predictions will be led by Richard Williams and Virginie Keller (CEH)
+- Wastewater and agricultural pesticide exposure predictions will be led by Richard Williams and Virginie Keller (UKCEH)

 - Cetaceans and exposure from POPs identified by body burden - Paul Jepson (ZSL)